 Though PEN continues its relationship with the U.N., UNESCO’s budget has declined over the years as has its financial support and PEN’s dependency.
 PEN officials, including myself, have still visited UNESCO headquarters in Paris and UNESCO representatives still attend PEN conferences and congresses.
 But the change in both funding and governance for PEN International can be traced back to the years of the fin de siècle when governance around the world was challenged to include wider democratic vistas.

 At PEN’s subsequent congress in Perth, Australia in 1995, conversations began regarding a change in governance for PEN, and by PEN’s 75th Anniversary in 1996 at the congress in Guadalajara, Mexico, the momentum for change became inexorable.

 But first, meetings in Bled, Slovenia with the Peace Committee and further campaigns on writers threatened around the world.

-Next Installment: PEN Journey 14: Speaking Out: PEN’s Global Forums
+Next Installment: PEN Journey 14: Speaking Out: PEN’s Peace Committee and Exile Network

 I’m flying home from the 78th PEN International Congress in Gyeongju (Kyongju), South Korea, peering out the airplane window under the shade at the floor of clouds.
 The sun is just beginning to emerge above the horizon, turning the white billowing floor red as if fire were simmering beneath.
 On the horizon the orange-yellow line of sunlight glows then diffuses into the blue sky.
 The sun itself suddenly appears, a solid bold globe of fire, and the fire beneath the clouds grows dark.